 Dia has so many great artists works Serra, Judd, Kawara, Warhol to name a few.
 Its always difficult to judge one against the other, but Sandback’s work took on a spiritual dimension that resonated very strongly with me and my vedantic background.

 In all these months, I kept revisiting the first verse of the Dakshinamurthi stotram.
 There was something in “teaching through silence” that stayed with me and kept haunting me time and again.

 There was some understanding, some insight that was waiting to be discovered.

 I also kept thinking about Sandback’s works as well as John Cage’s 4.33.
 I could see there was some connection to be made between the three concepts that were periodically intriguing and engaging my mind.

 Then the moment of epiphany happened.
 I realized that the common theme across all the three was the ‘absence’ of something.
 The absence of words to teach the truth, the absence of sound to highlight the music in the everyday sounds, the absence of material to highlight the beauty of space, (that we so seem to take for granted).

 Parallely, my own inner struggle to express myself creatively began manifesting itself more intensely.I began exploring the concept of ‘absence’ a bit more deeply and tried to take it to other fields of art.

 Here are two ideas that I came up with:

-Imagine going to a movie and not seeing anything?
-The whole story moves forward only through dialogues, sounds and background score.
-Two quick story lines could be:
+Imagine going to a 90 minute movie and spend 60 -75 minutes staring at a black screen?
+The whole story moves forward through dialogues, sounds and background score.
+Three quick story lines could be:

-The above are two simple ideas, but more ideas can be thought off along these lines.
+The above are three simple ideas, but more ideas can be thought off along these lines.
 With absence of visuals, the movie will force you to visualize the story through sounds.